ravenbeakx/Dance-Cube-Layout-Keyboard-for-Malody/README.md

 Custom PCBs

 Find em on AliExpress or smth.
-I'll make a normal sized version after this XXL one.

 Custom casing is optional.